Skip to Content

 • Quantum Resistant: Built to withstand quantum computer attacks

-• AI-Mining Optimized: Designed for efficient AI-assisted mining
+• GPU Optimized: Designed for efficient GPU mining

 • Memory-Hard: Requires significant memory to prevent ASIC dominance